 God similarly intends for us to look to Him to find our way.
 But our attachment to the world is pollution, and looking up sometimes seems a waste of time when there is so much we want in our lives that is not heavenly.

 Like the man code-named “The Elephant” in Fury in the Storm, I hope you find yourself far from the world’s light pollution, so you can clearly see the Light above who governs your life.
 There is no other safe way to navigate!

 You can find other Recent Research posts here.

-NOTE: The novel Sea Scribe is receiving a NEW NAME and a NEW COVER!
-The new title: Fury in the Storm: Where Christians Dare.
-David Telbat is also writing a sequel for the book, so be sure to check our Novel News Page here for current news!
+NOTE: The novel Fury in the Storm: Where Christians Dare, Book One of The Leeward Set, was originally titled Sea Scribe.
+David Telbat has also written a sequel, Tears in the Wind.
+Be sure to check our Novel News Page here for current and upcoming news.